|Street Paving Delay

 There has been a delay in the construction and completion of the two remaining Blenheim homes.
 The HOA was assured that both homes would be completed by the third week in October.
 It now looks like they might go into the first week of November.
 This delay will have a major impact on the road work that was scheduled to start on Monday, October 24.

 Road work in Phase 4 is still a priority and must be completed before any other paving is done in Bay Crossing.
 This work cannot begin until Sussex County Public Works Department gives Blenheim the green light and the County will supervise to make sure the work is done in accord with best quality standards.
-As of today, that authorization to proceed has not been given.
-Therefore paving work in Phase 4 will not begin on October 24 and has been postponed until sometime during the week of October 31.
+Work started on November 3rd, with completion (weather permitting) on November 10th.

 This push back in schedule has had a major effect on the planned schedule to start the repair and repaving of Bay Crossing Blvd. and Vessel Cove.
 We are going to reschedule this work until the Spring of 2017.
 The reason is that to start repair and then paving in the middle of November is not advised by either the County PWD or our contractor.
 The concern is that colder weather could have an adverse effect on the curing of the road surface and could impact the quality of the finished product.
 If the weather remained warm throughout November and into December the roads would cure, but the HOA Board does not feel the risk is worth taking.